lmapii/practical-zephyr/02_devicetree_basics/readme.md

 #define DT_N_S_soc_S_uart_40002000_P_status "okay"
 ```

 Looks cryptic?
-With just a few hints, this becomes much more readable.
+With just a few hints, this becomes kind of readable.
 Know that:
-- `DT_` is a common prefix for devicetree macros,
+- `DT_` is just the common prefix for devicetree macros,
 - `_S_` is simply a forward slash `/`,
 - `_N_` refers to a _node_,
 - `_P_` is a _property_.

 Thus, e.g., `DT_N_S_soc_S_uart_40002000_P_current_speed` simply refers to the _property_ `current_speed` of the _node_ `/soc/uart_40002000`.
 In Zephyr, this configuration value is set during _compile time_.
 You'll need to recompile your application in case you want to change this property.
 The approach in Linux would be different: There, the (UART speed) property is read from the devicetree blob `dtb` during runtime.
-You could change the property, recompile the devicetree and would not need to touch your application or the Kernel.
+You could change the property, recompile the devicetree, and wouldn't need to touch your application or the Kernel at all.

 But let's leave it at that for now, we'll have a proper look at this later.
 For now, it is just important to know that we'll resolve our devicetree at _compile time_ using generated macros.

-Finally, the generated `dts.cmake` is a file that basically allows to access the entire devicetree also from within CMake, using CMake target properties, e.g., we'll find the _current speed_ of our UART peripheral also within CMake:
+Finally, the generated `dts.cmake` is a file that basically allows to access the entire devicetree from within CMake, using CMake target properties, e.g., we'll find the _current speed_ of our UART peripheral also within CMake:

 `dts.cmake`
 ```cmake